Mwakisaghu/mns-bc-user-manual-build/docs/DMU/16-Loan-Reversals.md

 Accessing the Loan Reversal Feature in Business Central is simple.
 Follow these steps:
 1. **Login to Business Central:** Use your credentials to log in to your Business Central account.
-2. **Navigate Debt Management Unit:** Once logged in, locate **Loan Activity** from the navigation bar or dashboard.
+2. **Navigate to Debt Management Unit:** Once logged in, navigate to the **Loan Activity** section.
 - Choose either **New System Recoveries** or **Old System Recoveries**.
-- You will see a list - **Loan Attachement, Loan Reapportionment and Loan Reversal**
+- You will see a list - **Loan Attachement, Loan Reapportionment, and Loan Reversal**
-3. Select **Loan Reversal** and click on it.
+3. Select **Loan Reversal** from the list.

 Once you've accessed the **Reversals' section**, you can begin managing loans using the features and functionalities provided.
 :::
 ---

-## Functionality

-### 7.1.
-Receiving Escalated Cases
-- The system allows for receiving cases escalated from other departments for reversal.
-- To access escalated cases:
-  - Navigate to the Reversals section.
-  - Select the option to view escalated cases.

-### 7.2.
-Raising Reversal Cases
+### Raising Reversal Cases
+---
 - The system enables DMU to raise reversal cases from the department.
 - To raise a reversal case:
   - Navigate to the Reversals section.
-  - Choose the option to raise a new reversal case.
+  - Choose **New** to raise a new reversal case.

-### 7.3.
-Loan Reversal Submodule
-- The system provides a dedicated submodule for managing loan reversals.
-- Access the loan reversal submodule from the main Reversals menu.

-### 7.4.
-Search for Defaulter Details
-- Users can search for defaulter details using various criteria such as member number, TSC number, or loan number.
-- Utilize the search functionality within the Reversals module to find defaulter details.

-### 7.5.
-Display Loan Reversal Details
+### Displaying Loan Reversal Details
+---
-- The system displays comprehensive details for loan reversals, including:
+- The system shows comprehensive details for loan reversals, including:
   - Loan number
   - Guarantor member number and name
   - Attached loan amount
-  - Refund amount
+  - Amount to be refunded
   - Reapportioned amounts
   - Shares to be reversed
   - Total loan to defaulter

-### 7.6.
-Automated Reversal of Attached Deposits
+### Automated Reversal of Attached Deposits
 - The system automates the reversal of attached deposits to their original position before attachment.
-- Ensure adherence to the double entry rule with specific justifications for reversal.
+- Ensure adherence to the double entry rule with a specific justification for reversal.

 ### 7.7.
 Automatic Reversal with Maker Checker Control
 - Automated reversal of attached loans with maker checker control is supported.